beginning of content

 What should I expect after surgery?

-A small amount of oozing or bleeding may come from the ear.
+There may be a small amount of oozing or bleeding.
 This can last a day or 2 after surgery.
 This is normal.

-Mild pain after the surgery can happen.
+Some people have mild pain after the surgery.
 Medicine such as paracetamol can help the pain.
 Follow the instructions on the package.

 A hearing test soon after the surgery will show if your hearing has got better.
 If your hearing is not back to normal, you may need further tests.